gregle/TwitchBot/README.md

 #### USAGE
 	!{command-name} {optional-argument0} ...
-Will call the command with the keyword {command-name} and insert the optional arguments into the response.
+Will call the command with the keyword {command-name} and insert the {optional-arguments} into the response.

-	EX: !caps
+	!caps
-	EX: !caps Gregle
+	!caps Gregle
-	EX: !loveLetter Gregle NotGregle
+	!loveLetter Gregle NotGregle

 Any extra variables will not be included.
 Missing variables will mean nothing is inserted in the   placeholder.
 Variables can't be skipped.

 #### ADD (mods/streamer only)
 	!command add !{KEYWORD} {COMMAND RESPONSE}
-Creates a custom command with the defined keyword that returns the defined response
+Creates a custom command with the defined {keyword} that returns the defined {response}.

-Command Response can have variables inserted into it using {index} to define location
+Command Response can have variables inserted into it using {index} to define location.

 	!command add !caps {0}, DON'T WRITE IN CAPS
 	//when called with: